The GH5 is the successor of the GH4 (released in May 2014).

 this lens relies entirely on the camera body for image stabilization.

-This is fine on the GH5, but the newer GH5s has no body nostabilization at all
+This is fine on the GH5, but the newer GH5s has no in-body optical image stabilization (IBIS).

-(yet, you can normally hand-hold a wide-angle lens at 1/30 s or faster without much trouble).
+Yet, you can normally hand-hold such a wide-angle lens at 1/30 s or faster fairly safely.

 Pulling the focus ring engages a purely-mechanical manual focus and reveals